octue/power-curve-schema/docs/terms.rst

 power_curves.modes.overrides
 ++++++++++++++++++++++++++++

-Allows override of certain data in the `turbine` section, where that data conflicts with requirements of a mode.
+Override of certain data in the `turbine` section, where that data conflicts with requirements of a mode.
 For example, some operating modes may reduce rated power, or require a more restrictive range of hub heights for structural reasons

 Examples: